 Once you’ve done that, you need to link your Roku device to your account.
 You do that by clicking “link a device” and entering the activation code displayed on your TV screen.
 You can link more devices if you decide to buy a new Roku or a Roku TV.

 That’s it, you’re all set.
 Roku will run you through a quick tutorial on how to use it.
 You can now add paid or free channels to your Roku home screen and start watching your favorite shows and movies.
+Besides that, Roku lets you add local channels.
+Some of those Roku channels have cloud DVR features.

 If you want to access channels or services that aren’t available in your region, check out our best VPN for Roku guide.